theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/libraries/GetProjectFolder.txt

 GetProjectFolder
 ----------------

-.. py:Function:: GetProjectFolder()
+.. py:Function:: GetProjectFolder(strict=True)

-Returns the project folder folder of the current document.
+Returns the base project folder of the current document.

-Compares all the parent folders if any of them contains the same folder structure as the project folder.
+:param strict: Default to True, only consider folder with leading number in format of YYXX as project folder.

+:returns: Path of the project folder on success.